Kenwritch History, Family Crest & Coats of Arms

 Kenwritch is a name of ancient Norman origin.
 It arrived in England with the Norman Conquest of 1066.
 Kenwritch is a name that comes from the given name Kendrick.

 Early Origins of the Kenwritch family

-Another 157 words (11 lines of text) covering the years 1699 and 1659 are included under the topic Early Kenwritch History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kenwritch research.
+Another 79 words (6 lines of text) covering the years 1699 and 1659 are included under the topic Early Kenwritch History in all our PDF Extended History products and printed products wherever possible.

 Kenwritch Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Kenrick, Kenric, Kennrick and others.

 Early Notables of the Kenwritch family (pre 1700)